 36. After being dismissed as a preacher in southern Belgium, he walked 75 kilometers (47 mi) to Brussels in pure agony.

-37. The main reason why he failed for the theology entry exam at the University of Amsterdam was that he refused to take the Latin part of the exam.
+37. The main reason why he failed the theology entry exam at the University of Amsterdam was that he refused to take the Latin part of the exam.
 Why?
 Because he considered it to be a dead language for peasants.

 38. After his marriage proposal was rejected by Cornelia “Kee” Vos-Stricker he didn’t give up.
 He first sent a threatening letter to johannes Sticker, and then went to Amsterdam in the hopes to change her mind.
 He was never able to meet her and her parents mentioned that “his persistence was sickening.”